zopefoundation/developer_docs/source/becoming-a-committer.rst

 Applying for Committer Status
 -----------------------------

-1. Mail webmaster@zope.org for a new user account at old.zope.org.
-   Pick a user id that is a valid Unix user id.
-Include this id when you fill out the committer agreement form.

-2. Print, fill out and sign the
+1. Print, fill out and sign the
-   `Zope Committer Agreement <http://foundation.zope.org/agreements>`_
+   `Zope Committer Agreement <http://foundation.zope.org/agreements>`_ (Leave the zope.org username field empty - an new username will
+    be assigned by the committer committee)

-3. Submit the agreement to the Zope Foundation.
+2. Submit the agreement to the Zope Foundation.
 This can be done by either email (contributor-admin@zope.org) or fax or post (in order from fastest to slowest).

    The contact details can be found on the
    `Zope Foundation website <http://foundation.zope.org/about>`_.

-4. Wait for an acknowledgement.
+3. Wait for an acknowledgement.
 If you don't get this in a reasonable amount of time, then ask back on the Zope Foundation list (foundation-info@zope.org) or try to contact a member of the repository committee (Andreas Jung and Christian Theune).

-5. Deposit your SSH public key(s) as described in :ref:`deposit-ssh-pubkey`
+4. Deposit your SSH public key(s) as described in :ref:`deposit-ssh-pubkey`

 6. Get a :doc:`writeable checkout <subversion-writable-checkouts>`.